 I asked Ms. H about her eating habits.
 She told me that she was aware that certain foods could cause allergic headaches.
 In fact, her neurologist had suggested that she discontinue certain foods that have been implicated in causing headaches, such as chocolate, ripe cheese and fresh yeast products, which can cause headaches due to a natural occurring chemical called tyramine, which causes dilation of arteries in the brain.

 She was also aware that other food products, such as citrus (orange juice), caffeine, fermented foods, pickled foods, vinegar, yogurt, cheese, cured meats, nitrites and MSG (monosodium glutamate), were capable of causing vascular headaches.

 Ms. H related that she had noticed when she discontinued the use of MSG that her headaches were less intense and almost subdued.
 She had to be very careful to read all labels, since MSG is substituted for regular table salt (sodium chloride) in many food preparations and seasonings.
 She related that even when she ate at a Chinese restaurant, she would always instruct the waiter to leave out the MSG in her order.

 Yet, despite her health awareness and diet restrictions, for the past three months she still had been experiencing a return of the headaches.
 I asked Ms. H about her eating habits on the job.
-She related that when she didn’t bring her lunch, she usually ate at a fast food restaurant.
+She related that when she didn’t bring her lunch, she usually ate at a fast-food restaurant.
 Her recent diet consisted of chicken or fish with a salad.
-In fact, she could recall that after eating her lunch, the headache would start within a few hours and would peak while waiting for the bus on her way home.
+In fact, she could recall that after eating her lunch, the headache would start within a few hours and would peak while she waited for the bus on her way home.

-It is important that your physician medically evaluate any headache that remains constant.
-Even medications that you are taking may cause frequent headaches and should be reported to her or him.
+It is important that any headache that remains constant should be medically evaluated by your physician.
+Even medications that you are taking may cause frequent headaches and should be reported.